joseareia/task-conclusion/README.md

 After cloning this project, copy file `.env.example` to a file with the name `.env` and fill all the environment variables with the correct data.

+### TODO

+- Error handling in the login system
+- Apply regex verifications on the text inputs
+- Overall appearance of the application

 ### License

 This project is under the [GPL-3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html).